AlanChung120/matInverseReact/README.md

 Finished and uploaded January 11th, 2023.
 Used React.
 This is a simple web application that allows the user to input the dimensions of matrix (1~9) and the matrix itself.
 Then it displays the inverse of the matrix and the time it took to calculate the inverse.
-It also returns an error message if the matrix is singular.
+It also returns an error message if the matrix is singular. <br />
-You'll need to download Node.js: https://nodejs.org/en/
+You'll need to download Node.js: https://nodejs.org/en/ <br />
-To run: Go to the directory in the command prompt and type "npm start" in the command prompt.
+To run: Go to the directory in the command prompt and type "npm start" in the command prompt. <br />

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).